-If you're facing above-average car insurance costs, think about insurance shopping to find inexpensive insurance coverage that covers your vehicle appropriately.
+If you're facing above-average car insurance costs, think about comparing rates to find insurance coverage that covers your vehicle appropriately.

 The amount you are charged monthly for car insurance depends on the level of coverage you choose.
 A liability-only policy generally costs less, while lower-deductible comprehensive coverage costs more.
 In Oregon, the cost differential between liability-only coverage and comprehensive coverage with a $500 deductible is $578.

 |$100K/$300K/$100K Bodily Injury/Property Damage — Liability Only||$769|

 |$50K/$100K/$50K Bodily Injury/Property Damage — $500 Comprehensive/Collision||$1,277|